Australian Prudential Regulation Authority: Executive

 APRA is governed by an Executive Group, usually consisting of four people.
 All are statutory appointees.
-The current chair of APRA is John Lonsdale.
-Helen Rowell and Margaret Cole are Deputy Chairs.
+The current Chair of APRA is John Lonsdale and the Deputy Chair is Margaret Cole.
 Suzanne Smith and Therese McCarthy Hockey are additional APRA Members.

 History

 The Insurance and Superannuation Commission (ISC) was formally established on 23 November 1987, following the proclamation of the Insurance and Superannuation Commissioner Act 1987.
+It was constructed from the Superannuation Division of Treasury, The Office of the General Insurance Commissioner, The Office of Life Insurance Commissioner, and The Office of the Australian Government Actuary.
 The commission was based at the Australian Automobile Association Building, Canberra and also had offices in Melbourne and Sydney.
 The Insurance and Superannuation Commission was absorbed into the Australian Prudential Regulation Authority on 1 July 1998.

 In June 1996, the Financial System Inquiry (known as the Wallis Inquiry) was established to examine the results of the deregulation of the Australian financial system, to examine the forces driving further change, particularly technological, and recommend changes to the regulatory system to ensure an "efficient, responsive, competitive and flexible financial system to underpin stronger economic performance, consistent with financial stability, prudence, integrity and fairness."

 At the time, the regulators of the Australian financial services industry were based on the institutions and not the regulatory function.
 APRA's predecessor regulators were the Insurance and Superannuation Commission, the Reserve Bank of Australia and the Australian Financial Institutions Commission (AFIC).
 The Wallis Inquiry recommended a new structure.

 The role of the Reserve Bank of Australia (RBA) was amended to deal with monetary policy and systemic stability with the Payments System Board considering payments systems regulation.
 The role of the Australian Prudential Regulation Commission (later to become APRA) was amended to deal with prudential regulation of authorised deposit-taking institutions (ADIs), life and general insurance, and superannuation including Industry superannuation.
 The Corporations and Financial Services Commission was renamed and its role expanded as the Australian Securities and Investments Commission (ASIC) to deal with market integrity, consumer protection and corporations.